aolkin/hrdc/docs/publicity_admin.md

 Adjust the year and season as needed.
 In order for this to generate properly, you must have filled in the "Website page" field as described previously.
+Additionally, only shows with a venue and a residency start date will be included in the list.

 To change the order in which the venues are listed, adjust the "Order" column in "Base Data" -> "Spaces" in the admin.
 Spaces with lower numbers will be